Carolina Torres, postharvest physiologist holding an apple.

 Undergraduate Minor in Horticulture

 To minor in Horticulture you must complete a minimum of 16 credit hours in HORT courses.
 At least 9 hours must be in 300- or 400-level courses, excluding Hort 399 and 499, and taken in residence at WSU or through WSU-approved education abroad or educational exchange courses.
-Hort/CropS 202 and 351 are highly recommended.
+Hort/Crops 202 and 351 are highly recommended.

 Online MS in Agriculture